 Regardless of age, all human beings require certain levels of intimacy.
 Lack of intimacy in a marriage can lead to divorce, even later in life.
 Whether it’s emotional or physical, couples need intimacy to remain in love.
 Gray divorce can be the result of a mutual failing of intimacy, individual despondency, infidelity, or any number of interpersonal factors.

-Here are some important facts to consider before a gray divorce:
+Here are 6 important factors to consider before beginning your gray divorce:

 Financial Impact